datahealer/healthcare-facility-operations/README.md

 ## Troubleshooting

-### Supabase won't start
-- Make sure Docker is running: `docker ps`
-- If ports are in use: `lsof -i :54321` and kill the conflicting process
-- Reset containers: `pnpm run supabase:web:stop && pnpm run supabase:web:start`

 ### `supabase db push` says "Remote database is up to date" but tables are missing
 - You probably ran it from the repo root.
-Run from `apps/web/`:
+Always run from `apps/web/`:
   ```bash
   cd apps/web && npx supabase link --project-ref <your-ref> && npx supabase db push
   ```